Ozzie Albies Player Props: Braves vs. Mets

-After batting .270 with a double, two home runs, three walks and six RBI in his past 10 games, Ozzie Albies and the Atlanta Braves take on the New York Mets (who will hand the ball to Carlos Carrasco) at 7:20 PM ET on Tuesday.
+Ozzie Albies -- batting .250 with a double, three home runs, four walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with Max Scherzer on the mound, on June 7 at 7:20 PM ET.

-He hit a home run while going 4-for-5 in his last game against the Diamondbacks.
+He notched a home run while going 1-for-3 in his last game against the Mets.

 Ozzie Albies Game Info & Props vs. the Mets